crtp05/rcos-status-updates/fall_2018/week_02.md

 ## Last Week's Accomplishments

+> We decided to use python flask to implement our front end and back end.
+Also pythong for clawer to database

+## This Week's Plan

 > Installing enviorment for local machine

-## This Week's Plan

 > Learning the basic of web crawler and furthur test our crawler.

 ## Anything Blocking?